bitrix24/b24restdocs/api-reference/b24phpsdk/index.md

     /log
         application-YYYY-m-d.log – application logs
-/composer.json - composer configuration file, available for modification /composer.lock - automatically generated composer settings file used for transferring the assembly of used libraries to the prod environment
+/composer.json - composer configuration file, available for modification /composer.lock - automatically generated composer settings file, used for transferring the assembly of used libraries to the prod environment
 ```

 For working with incoming webhooks, it can be even simpler: